Avg: 3.9 from 101 votes

 P2: 5.10+, 100.
 Gear: 3 of each cam, slings & draws.

 Runout, easy climbing up ledgey terrain to the right.
-Pull a roof (10+) on the right (use long slings), and continue up an awkward lieback crack (10-) to the belay.
+Pull a roof (10+) on the right, and continue up an awkward lieback crack (10-) to the belay.

 P3: 5.11c, 50.
 Gear: 4 draws & a #1 Camalot.

 Traverse right and slightly down.
 The hardest moves, a step-down/stand-up sequence, come quickly on the pitch.
 A bit frightening for the second.
-The bolts on this pitch could use updating.
 Continue to a bolted belay on a ledge.

 P4: 5.10-, 90.
 Gear: 3 of each cam, slings & draws.

 Head up and right on a thin flake, then traverse back left below a roof to a corner.
-A difficult move here (easier if you're tall) leads to a stance below a bolt.
+A difficult move here leads to a stance below a bolt.
 Above the bolt, step left to easy terrain (straight up is 10+).
 Runner gear well on this pitch as it wanders significantly.
 A bolted belay is above on terraced ledges and the Rocker Block.

 P5: 5.12, 100.
 Gear: Full rack less the 0.75 Camalot.
 Slings & draws.

 This is perhaps the single hardest move on the climb: A 12b boulder problem off the Rocker Block.
-My solution was to hang draws on the first bolt or two and carry only one extra draw on my harness, do the moves, then lower a loop of rope to bring up the rest of the rack.
-In any case, leap sideways off the Rocker Block for the obvious hold up and right.
-Match, and throw right to a good hold, clip, toe in on the lower handhold, and mantle up to a decent stance.
-One more hard move leads to a good rest at the base of the long, left-facing corner.
-Lieback like mad to the anchor a two bolts out right at a stance.
+Lean or leap sideways off the Rocker Block for the obvious hold up and right.
+Several hard moves lead to a good rest at the base of the long, left-facing corner.
+Lieback like mad to the anchor out right at a stance.

 P6: 5.12+, 100.
 Gear: Full rack less the #1 Camalot.
 At least one sling.

 The enduro pitch.
 The crux of the route is absolutely hanging around placing gear on this sucker.
 Lieback to a handcrack pod.
-Place high and continue to lieback through a very thin section to a flare.
-Some jessery may be possible here, but inevitably, jam upwards, clipping the aid anchor out left along the way (or not), switch cracks to a system on the right and continue to lieback on easier ground up to the roof and a bolted anchor out right.
-The semi-hanging belay here under the chimney is the only uncomfortable one on the route.
+Continue to lieback through a very thin section to a flare.
+Jam upwards, clipping the aid anchor out left along the way (or not), switch cracks to a system on the right and continue to lieback on easier ground up to the roof to a semi-hanging bolted anchor out right - the only uncomfortable one on the route.

 P7: 5.12-, 100.
 Gear: Green Alien w/ draw, draw for the bolt, 0.75 Camalot, all 0.5 & 0.4 Camalots.
 No wires.

 This is a great, wild pitch.
 It is also much harder than the rating would indicate.
-Place a Green Alien to protect getting into the chimney, and then pull into it and continue up left side in past a bolt.
-Moving up reminded me of the moves getting into the Harding Slot, more sustained albeit much easier.
-Eventually the chimney begins to open up into a right angle corner and the knee bars start feeling less and less bomber.
-A 0.75 Camalot in a pod here protects a strenuous move switching from a knee bar into a jam and then into a lieback.
-Once liebacking, one can motor up a long 0.5 Camalot section.
-0.4s can be placed higher.
-Rack on the left side.
+Pull into the chimney and continue up left side in past a bolt.
+Fun chimney climbing becomes concerning as the chimney begins to open up into a right angle corner.
+A strenuous move will get you from knee bar mode to jam/lieback mode.
+Motor up a long, gradually thinning finger crack.
 Climb to the Bivy Ledge and a bolted belay.
 Crazy exposure!

 P8: 5.12-, 80.
 Gear: 0.3 Camalots and up, no small pieces or wires.